November 21, 2025

 Step 2: Notice without cause (for some tenancies)

-If you’re on a month-to-month agreement, a landlord can sometimes ask you to move out (they use 30–60 days’ notice, depending on the state) even without a violation.
+If you’re on a periodic tenancy agreement, a landlord can sometimes ask you to move out (they use 30–60 days’ notice, depending on the state) even without a violation.

 However, there are exceptions: rent-controlled properties.
 In many rent-controlled areas, landlords must have “just cause” to evict — they cannot remove tenants without a valid reason.